LovesTha/LovesTha.github.io/_posts/2015-07-11-origins-prerelease.markdown

-Wayne's deck was BG as he wanted to play elves, but during construction we realised he just didn't have enough of the good tribal elves to force the idea so he ended up on generic BG with some ramp and lots of good creatures.
+Wayne's deck was BG as he wanted to play elves, but during construction we realised he just didn't have enough of the good tribal elves to force the theme so he ended up on generic BG with some ramp and lots of good creatures.
-His combat tricks were also really good.
+His combat tricks were also really pivotal to our successes.

 One of my favourite interactions in the matches was having my Iroas's Champion chump blocked by goblin tokens for 5 turns in a row as they were scared of a surprise [Titan's Strength][6] blowing them out.
-The irony was that there were three of them in my sideboard that I just couldn't find room for.
+Ironically there were three of them in my sideboard that I just couldn't find room for.
 Yes I know they are great, but the rest of the deck felt really solid without them and three equipment is already a lot of creature pump without going to ones that increase the chances of enemies removal blowing us out.

 Another MVP for us was [Wild Instincts][7], it even combined with a black creature with death touch to kill [Gaea's Revenge][8].
 It took our opponents